LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.??.0
+*Released*: ??
+May 2024
+- Fix Issue 48377: LKSM/LKB: Editable grid allows pasting into cells that are marked as read-only
+- EditableGrid: add hideReadonlyRows prop

 ### version 3.47.0
 *Released*: 30 May 2024
 - Expose `registerInputRenderer` as a way for external package usages of `@labkey/components` to register custom form/grid input renderers.